-The U.S. Department of Agriculture distributes between $10 billion and $30 billion in cash subsidies to farmers and owners of farmland each year.1 The particular amount depends on market prices for crops, the level of disaster payments, and other factors.
-More than 90 percent of agriculture subsidies go to farmers of five crops—wheat, corn, soybeans, rice, and cotton.2 More than 800,000 farmers and landowners receive subsidies, but the payments are heavily tilted toward the largest producers.3
+The U.S. Department of Agriculture (USDA) spends $25 billion or more a year on subsidies for farm businesses.
+The particular amount each year depends on the market prices of crops and other factors.
+Most agricultural subsidies go to farmers of a handful of major crops, including wheat, corn, soybeans, rice, and cotton.
+Roughly a million farmers and landowners receive federal subsidies, but the payments are heavily tilted toward the largest producers.

 Agriculture has long attracted federal government support.
 One of the first subsidy programs for agriculture was the Morrill Act of 1862, which established the land-grant colleges.
 That was followed by the Hatch Act of 1887, which funded agricultural research, and by the Smith-Lever Act of 1914, which funded agricultural education.
-In 1916, the Federal Farm Loan Act created cooperative "land banks" to provide loans to farmers.
-That developed into today's Farm Credit System, which is a 50-state network of financial cooperatives with assets of $90 billion.
+In 1916 the Federal Farm Loan Act created cooperative "land banks" to provide loans to farmers.
+That developed into today's Farm Credit System, which is a government-sponsored financial system with more than $250 billion in assets.

-A large array of farm subsidies were enacted during the 1930s, beginning with the Agricultural Adjustment Act of 1933.
+Many farm programs were enacted during the 1930s, beginning with the Agricultural Adjustment Act of 1933.
 New Deal programs included commodity price supports and production controls, marketing orders to limit competition, import barriers, and crop insurance.
-The particular features of farm programs have changed over the past seven decades, but the central planning philosophy behind them has not.
-While many other industries have been deregulated, agricultural policies remain stuck in the past, despite the high costs and ongoing economic damage.
+The particular features of farm programs have changed over the past eight decades, but the central planning philosophy behind them has not.
+U.S. agricultural policies remain stuck in the past, despite the ongoing economic damage and high taxpayer costs.

-Between the 1940s and the 1980s, Congress occasionally considered farm reforms, usually when commodity prices were high, but then it reverted to subsidy increases when market conditions were less favorable.4 In the 1980s, the Reagan administration proposed major cuts to farm subsidies, but farm finances were in bad shape at the time, which prompted Congress to increase farm support, not reduce it.
+Between the 1940s and the 1980s, Congress occasionally considered farm reforms, usually when commodity prices were high, but then reverted to subsidy expansions when prices were lower.2 In the 1980s, the Reagan administration proposed major cuts to farm subsidies, but farm finances were in bad shape at the time, which prompted Congress to increase farm support, not reduce it.

-Agriculture subsidies have never made economic sense, but since the 1930s farmers have resisted reductions to subsidies, and they have generally held sway in Congress.
-While farmers represent a smaller share of the population today than in the 1930s, the farm lobby is as strong as ever.
-One reason is that farm-state legislators have co-opted the support of urban legislators, who seek increased subsidies in agriculture bills for programs such as food stamps.
-Legislators in favor of environmental subsidies have also been co-opted as supporters of farm bills.
-As a result, many legislators have an interest in increasing the USDA's budget, but few come to the defense of taxpayers who foot the bills.
+Agricultural subsidies have never made economic sense, but farmer interests have held sway in Congress.
+While farmers represent just a small share of the population today, the farm lobby is as strong as ever.
+One reason is that farm-state legislators have co-opted the support of urban legislators, who seek subsidies in farm bills for programs such as food stamps.
+Some environmentalists are co-opted to support farm bills because of the inclusion of conservative subsidies.
+As a result, Congress routinely votes to expand the USDA's budget.

 Eight Types of Farm Subsidy